Reedham railway station (Norfolk): History

-The Bill for the Yarmouth & Norwich Railway (Y&NR) received Royal Assent on 18 June 1842.
+The Yarmouth and Norwich Railway Act 1842 (5 & 6 Vict. c. lxxxii) for the Yarmouth and Norwich Railway (Y&NR) received royal assent on 18 June 1842.
 Work started on the line in April 1843 and the line and its stations were opened on 1 May 1844.
 Reedham station opened with the line and was, as it is now, situated east of Cantley station and west of Berney Arms station.
 The Y&NR was the first public railway line in Norfolk.

-On 30 June 1845 a Bill authorising the amalgamation of the Y&NR with the Norwich & Brandon Railway came into effect and Reedham station became a Norfolk Railway asset.
+On 30 June 1845 the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) was passed, authorising the amalgamation of the Y&NR with the Norwich and Brandon Railway came into effect and Reedham station became a Norfolk Railway asset.

-In 1845 an Act incorporated the Lowestoft Railway & Harbour Company (LR&HC).
-In 1846 the LR&HC was leased to the Norfolk Railway (NR) and work started on building a line from Lowestoft, in Suffolk to join the Yarmouth & Norwich line South-East of Reedham.
+The Lowestoft Railway and Harbour Act 1845 (8 & 9 Vict. c. xlv) incorporated the Lowestoft Railway and Harbour Company (LR&HC).
+In 1846 the LR&HC was leased to the Norfolk Railway (NR) and work started on building a line from Lowestoft, in Suffolk to join the Yarmouth and Norwich line south-east of Reedham.
 On 1 July 1847 the NR opens the Lowestoft to Reedham line.
 The station south-east of Reedham on the line to Lowestoft was Haddiscoe.